danielk333/SORTS/docs/source/intro.rst

 * Logging compatible with most base models
 * Frame transformations implemented trough Astropy
 * Time handling implemented trough Astropy
-* All time-critical calculations implemented using numpy to accelerate calculation
+* All time-critical calculations implemented using numpy & C to accelerate calculation
 * Predefined error models such as ionospheric ray bending and coded transmission matched filter errors
 * Ray-tracing simulation of radar signals trough the ionosphere using pyglow
 * Measurement Jacobian calculation and linearized orbit error calculation and propagation